 The Ethics and Discipline Committee shall have the power to investigate all alleged violations of the Code of Ethics.
 The Ethics and Discipline Committee is obligated to investigate only complaints which are valid and actionable.
 If, during the investigation, the Ethics and Discipline Committee determines that there may be additional violations, the Ethics and Discipline Committee may investigate and reach appropriate findings regarding such additional violations.

-All information disclosed to the Ethics and Discipline Committee shall remain confidential except that the Ethics and Discipline Committee shall be permitted to disclose such information when compelled by a validly issued subpoena required by law or to parties essential to the investigation, or otherwise consistent with NCCCO’s Information Release Policy or as required by law.
-A file of materials related to the investigation shall be maintained by NCCCO certification staff in a secure location, accessible only to authorized individuals.
-Upon the closing of each investigation, the Ethics and Discipline Committee shall return to the NCCCO Executive Office all materials reviewed for disposition of the complaint.
+All information disclosed to the Ethics and Discipline Committee shall remain confidential; provided, however, that the Ethics and Discipline Committee shall be permitted to disclose such information when compelled by a validly issued subpoena, or to parties essential to the investigation, or otherwise consistent with NCCCO’s Information Release Policy or as required by law.
+A file of materials related to the investigation shall be maintained by NCCCO staff in a secure manner, accessible only to authorized individuals.
+Upon the closing of each investigation, the members of the Ethics and Discipline Committee shall destroy or return to NCCCO staff all materials reviewed for disposition of the complaint.

 f) Disciplinary Procedures

 (i) Initial Consideration.
-Within forty-five (45) days after receiving a complaint, the Executive Director, after conferring with NCCCO staff including NCCCO’s Manager of Test Integrity, shall determine whether sufficient information exists to proceed with a formal investigation.
+Within 45 days after receiving a complaint, the Chief Executive Officer, after conferring with responsible NCCCO staff, shall determine whether sufficient information exists to proceed with a formal investigation.
 The investigation shall not proceed without first having received the complainant’s acknowledgement and consent that all information disclosed by the complainant will be disclosed to the certificant in question and others pursuant to the investigation.
 If the complainant does not consent to the disclosure of all information, the complaint shall be dismissed.

 (ii) Notification of Formal Investigation.
-If the Executive Director determines that a formal investigation is warranted, the Chairman of the Ethics and Discipline Committee shall be notified.
-Within thirty (30) days of notification of a formal investigation, the Chairman of the Ethics and Discipline Committee shall send written notification to the complainant and the certificant(s) in question regarding the conduct of the investigation.
-Such notification shall include the complaint and a description of the alleged behaviors involved in the complaint, including the specific sections of the Code of Ethics that are alleged to have been violated.
-The Chairman’s notification shall include a request that the certificant respond in writing to the allegations within thirty (30) days from the date of notification.
-Unless the Ethics and Discipline Committee or a member of the NCCCO staff has initiated the proceedings itself, the Chairman’s notification shall include the name of the complainant.
+If the Chief Executive Officer determines that a formal investigation is warranted, the Chairman of the Ethics and Discipline Committee shall be notified.
+Within 30 days of notification of a formal investigation, the Chairman of the Ethics and Discipline Committee shall send written notification to the complainant and the certificant(s) in question regarding the conduct of the investigation.
+Such notification shall include the complaint and a description of the alleged conduct involved in the complaint, including the specific sections of the Code of Ethics that are alleged to have been violated.
+The Chairman’s notification shall include a request that the certificant respond in writing to the allegations within 30 days from the date of notification.
 The Chairman’s notification shall be sent by traceable courier.

 (iii) Response to Complaint.
 The certificant’s response to the complaint shall contain complete information concerning the complaint.
 The certificant’s failure to respond to the complaint or lack of cooperation shall not prevent the continuation of the investigation as the Ethics and Discipline Committee deems appropriate.

 (v) Disposition of Complaint.
 If the Ethics and Discipline Committee concludes that some type of action is warranted, it may take one or more of the following actions, or other appropriate action in the discretion of the Committee:

-- Notify all parties, in writing, that, based on the investigation, no action is warranted against the certificant and dismiss the complaint;
+- Notify the complainant and certificant, in writing, that, based on the investigation, no action is warranted against the certificant and dismiss the complaint;

 - Require that the certificant cease and desist the alleged conduct;